-Last updated on October 9, 2020
+Last updated on May 14, 2022

 History of Heart-Shaped Diamonds

 The history of heart-shaped diamonds traces back to the late 1400s, when the diamond cut was considered a symbol of royalty.
-The exact origins of heart diamonds are unknown but the heart brilliant-cut may have appeared as early as the 15th century.
-Although today that cut would be classified as “triangular with rounded corners” or “drop”, at the time it was described as heart-shaped.
+The exact origins of heart diamonds are unknown, but the heart brilliant cut may have appeared as early as the 15th century.
+Although today that cut would be classified as “triangular with rounded corners” or “drop”, at the time, it was described as heart-shaped.

-The first mention of heart-shaped diamonds was in the conversation between the Duke of Milan, Galeazzo Maria Sforza and Nicodemo in 1464; when the Duke described the mystical quests of Cosimo de Medici of the political dynasty in Florence as a heart-shaped diamond.
+The first mention of heart-shaped diamonds was in the conversation between the Duke of Milan, Galeazzo Maria Sforza and Nicodemo in 1464, when the Duke described the mystical quests of Cosimo de Medici of the political dynasty in Florence as a heart-shaped diamond.

-Shortly after, in 1562, Mary Queen of Scots sent Queen Elizabeth an amazing ring with a heart-shaped diamond.
+Nearly a hundred years later, in 1562, Mary Queen of Scots sent Queen Elizabeth an amazing ring with a heart-shaped diamond.
 At the time, heart diamonds were thought to be a symbol of friendship and goodwill between royals.
-This is one of the most famous heart-shaped diamonds in history.
+It is one of the most famous heart-shaped diamonds in history.
 Around the same time, nobleman Cardinal de Richelieu owned a 20-carat heart-shaped diamond given to him by a wealthy diamond merchant.
 The jewel was said to be willed to the king.

-Heart-Shaped Diamond Cut Quality Guide
+Heart-Shaped Diamond Cut Quality

 Since the heart is a complex cut, there are several factors to consider to choosing a properly cut stone.
 A heart-shaped diamond should have a distinct cleft.
 The point should be obvious as well; otherwise, the diamond will appear rounded.
 While the point should not necessarily be very sharp, it should divide the bottom section of the diamond into two separate halves.
 Check the lobes of the diamond.
 They should be rounded and perfectly symmetrical.
-The belly and wings should be slightly rounded creating an ideal heart shape.
+The belly and wings should be slightly rounded to create an ideal heart shape.
 In other words, try to draw an imaginary straight line down the middle of the diamond; the two halves should look identical with no variations in size and shape.

 |TABLE %||53 - 63||52 or 64 - 65||51 or 66 - 68||50 or 69 - 70||< 50 or > 70|